ssbc/rooms2/docs/Room/Web Dashboard.md

 - Revoke aliases by removing an entry from the [Alias database](../Alias/Alias%20database.md)
 - Change the [privacy mode](../Privacy/Modes.md) of the room
 - View other technical measurements such as bandwidth used, storage used by the databases, etc

+The dashboard grants [internal users](../Stakeholders/Internal%20user.md) basic features such as:

+- Register an alias for themselves
+- Revoke an alias for themselves
+- Create an invite for [external users](../Stakeholders/External%20user.md) to [join the room](Joining.md) if the room is running in [Community mode](../Privacy/Modes.md)

 ## Detailed spec #TODO